Surprise Proposal in Portugal: Step-by-Step Guide

 Will viewpoints be crowded?

 It depends on the day and time.
 Weekdays are usually calmer.
-A good plan also uses positioning and a backup spot to keep the moment private.
+A good plan also uses positioning and a backup spot to keep the moment private even in busier areas.

 Do I need permission for public places in Lisbon?

 Most public viewpoints, streets, and parks do not require permission.
-Private terraces, hotel spaces, and some venues may have rules.
+Private terraces, hotel spaces, and some venues may have specific rules — always worth checking ahead.

 A backup plan is essential.
-In Lisbon and Cascais, there are often nearby alternatives that still look great in photos with minimal travel.
+In Lisbon and Cascais there are usually nearby alternatives that still look great with minimal travel.
+We help with this as part of the planning.

 How do we keep the photographer discreet?

-We plan a simple approach, choose a clean background, and agree on a short signal.
-The photographer blends in and captures the moment naturally.
+We plan a simple approach, choose a clean background, and agree on one short signal.
+The photographer blends in and captures the moment naturally without your partner noticing.

 How long should the photo session be after the proposal?

 Even 20–30 minutes after the proposal is enough to capture relaxed portraits while the emotion is still fresh.
-Longer sessions work well if you want variety and multiple locations.
+The 60-minute Signature Session is the most popular choice for proposals.